joelouthan/Theologicus/src/romans/romans08-36.md

 ## The Introduction

->Romans 8:36 (CSB) As it is written: Because of you we are being put to death all day long; we are counted as sheep to be slaughtered.
+>Romans 8:36 As it is written: Because of you we are being put to death all day long; we are counted as sheep to be slaughtered.

 So what if a little “tribulation, or distress, or persecution, or famine, or nakedness, or danger, or sword?”[^1] comes our way?
 God promises suffering for his saints.
 There is no way around it.

 Just in case you are at odds with the rest of the authors of the Bible and only want the “red letter edition”, let us consider the words of Christ himself:

->Matthew 10:34–39 (CSB) Don’t assume that I came to bring peace on the earth.
+>Matthew 10:34–39 Don’t assume that I came to bring peace on the earth.
 I did not come to bring peace, but a sword.
 For I came to turn a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law; and a man’s enemies will be the members of his household.
 The one who loves a father or mother more than me is not worthy of me; the one who loves a son or daughter more than me is not worthy of me.
 And whoever doesn’t take up his cross and follow me is not worthy of me.
 Anyone who finds his life will lose it, and anyone who loses his life because of me will find it.

 And.

->Matthew 12:46–50 (CSB) While he was still speaking with the crowds, his mother and brothers were standing outside wanting to speak to him.
+>Matthew 12:46–50 While he was still speaking with the crowds, his mother and brothers were standing outside wanting to speak to him.
 Someone told him, “Look, your mother and your brothers are standing outside, wanting to speak to you.”
 He replied to the one who was speaking to him, “Who is my mother and who are my brothers?”
 Stretching out his hand toward his disciples, he said, “Here are my mother and my brothers!
 For whoever does the will of my Father in heaven is my brother and sister and mother.”

 ## Our God